getify/You-Dont-Know-JS/get-started/ch2.md

 // Hello, Kyle.
 ```

-Here, the identifier `hello` is created in the outer scope, and it's also automatically associated so that it references the function.
-But the named parameter `name` is created only inside the function, and thus is only accessible inside that function's scope.

-Both `hello` and `name` act generally as if they were declared with `var`.
+The identifier `hello` is created in the outer scope, and it's also automatically associated so that it references the function.
+But the named parameter `name` is created only inside the function, and thus is only accessible inside that function's scope. `hello` and `name` generally behave as `var`-declared.

-Another syntax that declares a variable is the `catch` clause of a `try..catch` statement:
+Another syntax that declares a variable is a `catch` clause:

 ```js
 try {